 The ferry takes about 45 minutes one way, and we went in the morning so that we’d have plenty of time to explore the cute town of Sausalito.

-There’s a cluster of shops and restaurants in the heart of town, but if you walk further north, the restaurants are more spaced out and there are not as many people.
+There’s a cluster of shops and restaurants in the heart of town, but if you walk further north, the restaurants are more spaced out and there aren’t as many people around.

 We went to a great restaurant called Seafood Peddler and shared mussels and fish and chips (I asked to make sure they were dairy-free) and my husband got the clam chowder.
 Everything was delicious and our server had the best sense of humor!

 The vibe in Oakland is so different from that in San Francisco.
 They’re each great in their own way, but I really enjoyed Oakland.
 It had a more homey feel to it.
 We went to see some old friends of my husband’s, and once we left their home we explored the area a bit.

 It was Sunday night, so it wasn’t super lively, but we walked from the neighborhood of Rockridge to Shafter and then went to a super cute place called Roses’ Taproom to meet up with another friend for a drink.

 The aesthetic at Roses is amazing and the beer was delicious.
 We got olives to snack on and they were THE BEST olives I’ve ever had – they were Castelvetrano (my favorite) marinated with a citrus rind and sprinkled with Aleppo pepper (a mild Turkish pepper on top).

 You could really taste the citrus, but it wasn’t overpowering and everything was very well balanced.
 I haven’t stopped thinking about those olives since we had them and I can’t wait to recreate them at home.
 My stomach is growling just thinking about it.

 We didn’t make it here, but we heard that they have amazing gelato and plenty of dairy-free options.
 This is definitely on the list for when we go back!